Aligning Scrum Team Topology to Strategy with OKRs and Product Goals

 Many organizations fail to see this perspective.
 They consider OKRs as if they’re set in stone.

-The same sort of time, budget, scope-oriented project management mindset that is hampering so many agile teams is affecting OKR implementations as well.
+The same sort of time, budget, and scope-oriented project management mindset that is hampering so many agile teams is affecting OKR implementations as well.

 The problem with activity/output-based OKRs